scrapy/scrapy/docs/topics/extensions.rst

 All extension initialization code must be performed in the class constructor (``__init__`` method).
-If that method raises the :exc:`~scrapy.core.exceptions.NotConfigured` exception, the extension will be disabled.
+If that method raises the :exc:`~scrapy.exceptions.NotConfigured` exception, the extension will be disabled.
 Otherwise, the extension will be enabled.

 Let's take a look at the following example extension which just logs a message